DeeDeeG/noto-color-emoji-font/hybrid-Nougat-Lollipop/README.md

 (Legal note: he has not commented on this project, to my knowledge, and my crediting him does not imply his endorsement. /legalese)

+This hybrid release of Noto Color Emoji is a mix of the most recent release Google has provided in SVG format ([Nougat][17]) and an old favorite ([Lollipop][6]).
+All Lollipop designs are included, and where an emoji isn't covered by a Lollipop design, a Nougat design is used.
+This provides a full emoji font up to Unicode 9.0 (other than some missing flags).

 ## Intro

-This is a color and B&W emoji SVGinOT font, built from the latest version of the [Noto Color Emoji][2] artwork with support for most [ZWJ][3] sequences, [skin tone diversity][4] and [country flags][5] (not all flags supported).
+This is a color and B&W emoji SVGinOT font, built from an older version of the [Noto Color Emoji][2] artwork, and also borrowing from the latest version of Noto Color Emoji for fuller Unicode coverage.
+This has support for most [ZWJ][3] sequences, [skin tone diversity][4] and [country flags][5] (not all flags supported).
 Also comes with the recent gendered professions emoji, such as judge, airplane pilot, and cook.

-This is essentially a recreation of the font from [Nougat][6], minus most of the flags.
+As far as the Lollipop designs go, this is a retro-feeling font.
+And due to the Nougat designs, most emoji you'll want to use are available.
+Some people were sad to see gender-neutral emojis removed from Google's Noto Emoji font recently.
+That's why this release includes them.

 The font works in all operating systems, but will *currently* only show color emoji in Firefox, Thunderbird, Photoshop CC 2017, and Windows Edge V38.14393+.